 offer many advantages to both you, and your plants.

-The prettiest and best kept gardens, are grown in these beds.
-There is something about a elevating the level of the garden bed, that make gardeners more conscious Raise bed frames do not have a bottom.
+The prettiest and best kept gardens, are grown in a raised bed.
+There is something about a elevating the level of the garden bed, that make gardeners Raise bed frames do not have a bottom.
 Plants need to send their root system